Nikolay-Davydov/ECOMSELLER/README.md

-# Сбор сбор данных по API OZON
+# Collection of data via OZON API

-В проекте реализован класс реализующий следующие методы:
+The project implements a class that implements the following methods:

-- Получение всех акций;
+- Receiving all promotions;
-- Получение товаров подходящих к акции;
+- Receiving products suitable for the promotion;
-- Добавление продукта к акции;
+- Adding a product to the promotion;

-Технологии:
+Technologies:
 - Python 3.10

-Требования:
+Requirements:
-- Установить библиотеку requests;
+- Install the requests library;
-- Прописать в файле conf.ini Client-Id и Api-key;
+- Write Client-Id and Api-key in the conf.ini file;